-It’s an idiosyncratic club with a rich history and fully deserves its place as a special component in the rich tapestry of English golf.
+It’s an idiosyncratic club with a distinguished history and fully deserves its place as a special component in the rich tapestry of English golf.

 Here is a place where you will find that the respect for the traditional aspects of the game are very much still at the forefront.

 Those with even a minor knowledge about the history of golf will know the connection with Bernard Darwin whilst in modern times the brisk pace of play, a preference for foursomes golf and the full Rye lunch are often mentioned before the links itself.